saunders77/office-js-docs/docs/excel/custom-functions-overview.md

         valueType: Excel.CustomFunctionValueType.number,
         valueDimensionality: Excel.CustomFunctionDimensionality.scalar,
     }],
-    options:{ batch: false, stream: false }
+    options:{ sync:true }
-};

-Excel.run(function(ctx) {
-    ctx.workbook.customFunctions.addAll();
-});
+}

 ```

-**Registration** of the custom function uses the `Excel.Script.customFunctions["CONTOSO"]["ADD42"]` code block.
 You need the following parameters to register the function in Excel:

--   Prefix and function name: The first value in `Excel.Script.customFunctions` is the prefix (in this case, CONTOSO is the prefix).
-The second value in `Excel.Script.customFunctions` is the function name (in this case ADD42 is the function name).
-In Excel, the prefix and the function name are separated using a period: to use your custom function, combine the function's prefix (CONTOSO) with the function's name (ADD42) and enter `=CONTOSO.ADD42` into a cell.
-By convention, prefixes and function names use upper case letters.
+-   Function name: The "name" defines the function name (in this case ADD42 is the function name).
+The prefix (like "CONTOSO", which appears before the name) is defined in the manifest.
+The prefix and the function name are separated using a period: to use your custom function, combine the function's prefix (CONTOSO) with the function's name (ADD42) and enter `=CONTOSO.ADD42` into a cell.
+By convention, prefixes and function names should use upper case letters.
 The prefix is intended to be used as an identifier for your add-in.
--   `call`: Defines the JavaScript function to call (for example, `add42`).
-The name of the JavaScript function does not need to match the name that you register in Excel.
 -   `description`: The description appears in the autocomplete menu in Excel.
 -   `helpUrl`: When the user requests help for a function, Excel opens a task pane and displays the web page found at this URL.
 -   `result`: Defines the type of information returned by the function to Excel.

-    -   `resultType`: Your function can return either a `"string"` or a `"number"` (also used for dates and currencies).
+    -   `resultType`: Your function can return a `"string"`, `"number"`, or `"boolean"`.
 For more information see &lt;&lt;LINK&gt;&gt;.

     -   resultDimensionality: Your function can return either a single (`"scalar"`) value or a `"matrix"` of values.
 When returning a matrix of values, your function returns an array, where each array element is another array that represents a row of values.
 For more information, see &lt;&lt;LINK&gt;&gt;.
 The following example returns a 3-row, 2-column matrix of values from a custom function.